 The dates here are relevant because by the time of this essay Carnap had already decided (Carnap 1936–37) that theoretical terms could not in general be given explicit definitions in the observation language even though the observation reports were already in a physicalist vocabulary.
 The partially defined theoretical terms could not be eliminated.
 This seems to have caused Carnap no consternation at all, and it never seems to have occurred to him that there was any conflict whatever between this result and the unity of science.
 This is because by this point the elimination of concepts was not the point of the exercise; their inferential and evidential integration was.

 In the 1936–37 article, “Testability and Meaning” Carnap called the partial definitions themselves “reduction sentences” and the system of definitions of theoretical terms, both partial and complete, as a reduction of the theoretical terms to the observational basis.
 Plainly he means by the word ‘reduction’ something other than what we currently mean, not that there is anything univocal about current uses of the word.
-What Carnap means by ‘reduction’ of vocabulary A to vocabulary B is the specification of the inferential relations that would allow us to say what sentences or combinations of sentences in A would count as evidence for sentences in B.
+By ‘reduction’ of vocabulary A to vocabulary B Carnap means the specification of the inferential relations that would allow us to say what sentences or combinations of sentences in A would count as evidence for sentences in B.

 The unity of the language of science so far discussed is quite a different issue from the unity of the laws of science.
 And Carnap’s attitudes toward them are quite different.
 The latter issue concerns the extent to which the laws of one special science can be inferred from those of another.
 Carnap tries to articulate what would be involved in such a unification, but he nowhere says that such a unity is either possible or mandatory.
 Finding any sort of inferential connections among sets of laws would be welcome of course.
 But the question of how much unity there is, if any, among the various sciences is an empirical question that philosophers are ill equipped to answer.
 Philosophers should not make pronouncements, especially in advance of having putative laws in hand, either that scientific laws are unified or that they are not.
 A certain modest deference to the empirical facts that philosophers generally do not have, again, does not seem unreasonable.

-Taking the unity of the laws as a “working hypothesis” as some philosophers have done is a separate issue that we shall not discuss in detail.
-Taking unity as a working hypothesis amounts to looking for inferential and nomological connections among various sets of laws, not to the assertion that such connection will be found.
+Taking unity as a working hypothesis, as some philosophers have done, amounts to looking for inferential and nomological connections among various sets of laws, but not to the assertion that such connection will be found.
 Even if we accept the idea that such connections would be welcome if found, the question of whether one should spend significant effort in looking for them is not thereby answered.
-That would be a difficult and delicate practical question of how to apportion one's research effort that for the purposes of this essay we must set aside.
+That would be a difficult and delicate practical question of how to apportion one’s research effort that for the purposes of this essay we must set aside.

 It is natural to begin thinking about probabilities with a simple mathematical account that takes as its point of departure various games of chance involving cards, dice, or coins.
 Bettors have long noted that some outcomes are much more likely than others.
 In this context it is convenient to take the probability of a kind of outcome to be the ratio of such outcomes to all possible outcomes.
 Usually for reasons of symmetry in the physical set up, the possible outcomes are assumed to be equally likely.
 Where that assumption happens to be true or nearly so the empirical results of, say, a great many throws of a pair of dice tends to be close to what the simple mathematical account would suggest.
 Conversely, where the outcomes deviate from the expected ratios, bettors begin to suspect that the dice, coins, and cards (or the manipulations of them) are not all that they seem.
 The suspicion is that the outcomes are not equally likely and that the simple mathematical account does not apply.